623637719/The-Democratization-of-AI/2.Deep learning/Backward Propagation/Readme.md

         output_size = 1   # Number of output neurons
         learning_rate = 0.01
-        epsilon = 0.00001    # Small value for numerical gradient estimation
+        epsilon = 0.00001    # Small value for numerical gradient estimation We are initialising a Neuro Network with two input neurons, 1 hidden layer of two neurons, and 1 output neuron.
+We are going to train the NN to recognise XOR logic gate:
+Input A	Input B	Output
+0	0	0
+0	1	1
+1	0	1
+1	1	0

 This code implements a simple two-layer neural network and demonstrates the backpropagation algorithm to train the network's parameters.
 The forward_prop function computes the outputs of the network, the backward_prop function computes the gradients, and the gradient_descent function updates the weights and biases using these gradients.